Course responsible:Stein Terje Holden

 Students will familiarize themselves with many of the big development challenges and learn about alternative perspectives related to these, based on literature and internet sources provided through Canvas.

-Each student will select two issues that they will dig deeper into and write two essays each about using a scientific style of writing.
+Each student will select two issues that they will dig deeper into and write two papers each about using a scientific style of writing.
 This will give them training in focusing, outlining and writing literature reviews in English.

-They will learn to search for relevant literature for their issues papers by use of Google Scholar.
+* Learn to search for relevant literature for their issues papers by use of Google Scholar.

-They will get experience with scientific writing with careful use of references (in English).
+* Get experience with scientific writing with careful use of references (in English).

-They learn to give constructive written and oral comments to two papers each on the topic and how it was presented.
+* Learn to give constructive written and oral comments to two papers each on the topic and how it was presented.

-They will learn through the comments they get on their own papers and the revisions of their papers based on the comments before they submit their final papers.
+* Learn through the comments they get on their own papers and the revisions of their papers based on the comments before they submit their final papers.

 - Self-study of material in Canvas.